WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 Along with integrated tests, *documentation* will allow the Brain Networks in Python code to be used by many people.
 We will provide example data and clear tutorials to make it easy for users to install and get up and running with the code.
 These tutorials will be in the form of Jupyter notebooks that can be either downloaded and run locally or run in a MyBinder ([http://mybinder.org](http://mybinder.org)) instance online.
 An example Jupyter notebook that is currently in development can be found at [https://github.com/WhitakerLab/BrainNetworksInPython/blob/master/Example_JupyterNotebook.ipynb](https://github.com/WhitakerLab/BrainNetworksInPython/blob/master/Example_JupyterNotebook.ipynb).

-Finally, we will release our code as a python packages that can be easily installed via pip (https://packaging.python.org) or conda (https://conda.io).
+Finally, we will release our code as a Python package that can be easily installed via `pip` (https://packaging.python.org) or conda (https://conda.io).
 We will ensure that all released versions of our code have digital object identifiers from Zenodo ([https://zenodo.org](https://zenodo.org/)).

 *Outputs*